Excite, motivate and prepare your child in a world of learning at Arbor, Augusta, Evergreen, Forest, and Oakland Academies!

 Early success in education is a great indicator of future performance in school and adult life.
 The small student-teacher ratio, strong parent involvement, proven curriculum and methods guarantee an equal opportunity for each child to reach his or her personal best.

 Call 269 731-5796 for a tour or to receive an academy handbook and application

 At the Academy your child will join an experienced team of professionals dedicated to individual growth.
 Each Academy focuses on the basics: reading, language, mathematics, science, social studies and health.
-Materials and methods employed by our certified teachers are proven to yield exceptional results, especially with a student-instructor ratio of ten to one.
+Materials and methods employed by our certified teachers are proven to yield exceptional results, especially with our small class sizes.
 Individual progress is closely monitored and shared with staff and parents for timely student encouragement and improvement.

 Each fall our students are tested and receive an individual academic growth target to be assessed in the spring.
 Each year our students demonstrate greater academic growth than students across the nation.

 Arbor, Oakland, Forest, Evergreen and Augusta Academies are the result of years of experience and study of early childhood development by the Foundation for Behavioral Resources.
 The mission of these schools is to provide the best fundamental education possible in an environment that fosters enthusiasm, competence, appreciation and responsibility.
 The Academies are overseen by Grand Valley State University.
 Each is a tuition-free public school open to all residents, regardless of their current school district.
 Enrollment is limited.